-Konkan Railway awaiting railway board nod for track doubling over 350 km, says official
+Konkan Railway awaiting Railway Board nod for track doubling over 350 km, says official

-Mumbai, Jun 20 (PTI) The Konkan Railway is planning track doubling on certain patches along the 741-km corridor and is waiting for the green signal from the railway board, said a top official on Thursday.
+Mumbai, Jun 20 (PTI) The Konkan Railway (KR) is planning track doubling on certain patches along the 741-km corridor that passes through difficult and rugged terrain and is waiting for the green signal from the Railway Board, said a top official on Thursday.

 Konkan Railway chief managing director Santosh Kumar Jha said track doubling will help them run more trains.